 These arrangements apply to the admission of students to school sixth forms (Year 12).

 15. Catchment Areas

 Cumbria County Council operates a ‘catchment area’ approach to school admissions.
 Most schools have a defined catchment area.
 Details of the arrangements for each school can be made available on request.
-Where an area is not included within an agreed catchment area, the “catchment area school” will be the nearest appropriate school to the parental home.
+Where an area is not included within an agreed catchment area, the “catchment area school” will be the nearest school to the parental home.